JosephClay/signal-js/README.md

 ## signal-js

-A small (`3.9KB` minified, `1.5KB` gzipped) and fast event system with no dependencies.
+A small (`2.4KB` minified, `1.07KB` gzipped) and fast event system with `0` dependencies.
-Written in es6 and built for performance.
+Written in es2020 and built for performance.
 Great as a pubsub or to add event emitters to your code.

 ## Installation